EphraimCompEng/multiplied/README.md

 # Why?

-Generating and analysing multiplier designs by hand is labour intensive, even for small datasets.
-For entire [truth tables](https://en.wikipedia.org/wiki/Truth_table), this becomes close to impossible after 8-bits.
+Generating and analysing multiplier designs by hand is labour intensive, even for small datasets, for entire [truth tables](https://en.wikipedia.org/wiki/Truth_table), this is close to impossible.

-MultiPy aims to be a general tool for:
+MultiPy provides tools for:

 - Building partial product reduction layers
-- Generate complete truth tables of custom multipliers
+- Generating truth tables for custom algorithms
-- Analyse and plot trends across entire datasets
+- Analysis, plotting, and finding trends across a dataset(s)
-- Track bits, columns, rows of reduction stages
+- Fine-grain access to bits, words or stages when building or analysing

 # Documentation